dftbplus/recipes/docs/basics/firstcalc.rst

    Total Electronic energy:           -4.1505816095 H         -112.9431 eV Repulsive energy:                   0.0726436756 H            1.9767 eV
    Total energy:                      -4.0779379339 H         -110.9663 eV
+   Extrapolated to 0:                 -4.0779379339 H         -110.9663 eV
    Total Mermin free energy:          -4.0779379339 H         -110.9663 eV

-Between the two blocks of energy data, the input and output charges at the last Hamiltonian diagonalisation are shown, so that you can check that no charges get lost during the calculation.
+Between the two blocks of energy data, the input and output electron numbers at the last Hamiltonian diagonalisation are shown, so that you can check that no electrons get lost during the calculation.

 This is then followed by a confirmation that the SCC convergence has been reached in the last geometry step::